- 1 cup graham cracker crumbs

 - Fresh mint sprigs, garnish

-- In a small metal bowl, dissolve the gelatin in the water.
-Place over a small saucepan of barely simmering water and stir until softened.
-Fold the softened gelatin into the pastry cream mixture.
+Add the water to a small metal bowl.
+Sprinkle the gelatin over the water and allow it to soften for 1 minute.
+Place the bowl over a small saucepan of barely simmering water and stir until dissolved and no more granules remain, about 3 minutes.
+Stir the gelatin mixture into the pastry cream.